Myles Straw Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Myles Straw and his .367 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Dylan Cease and the Chicago White Sox at Progressive Field, Tuesday at 6:10 PM ET.
+Myles Straw -- with a slugging percentage of .367 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on May 24 at 1:10 PM ET.

 Myles Straw Game Info & Props vs. the White Sox